Benefit any business operation with the partnership of WIP and RFID. Using real-time notifications, RFID can help safeguard your systems, for example:

 May 05, 2021

-Metalcraft's RFID Tags Tops In Industry Reports Study
+Metalcraft's RFID Tag Tops In Industry Reports Study

-University of Texas at Arlington study confirms that Metalcraft's tags will perform reliably and accurately with better than average readability.
+University of Texas at Arlington study confirms that an RFID tag from Metalcraft will perform reliably and accurately with better than average readability.

 May 05, 2021